Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework

-Suppose a user wants to optimize noisy 2D points so that they lie on the circumference of a circle.
 A typical approach to offloading work onto a GPU is to organize similar tasks into batches, and process tasks within a batch concurrently across numerous threads in order to take advantage of the massively parallel architecture.
 However, existing graph-based optimizers store different types of vertices and constraints indiscriminately together in the graph.
-This is not ideal for batching work on the GPU, because each thread processing an item (a vertex or constraint) may execute a different code path, which is detrimental to performance~\cite{cudabest}.
+This is not ideal for batching work on the GPU, because each thread processing an item (a vertex or constraint) may branch and execute a different code path, which is detrimental to performance~\cite{cuda}.
 Therefore, to enable a GPU-friendly approach for graph-based optimization, \library{} allows users to construct an optimizable graph from collections of vertices and constraints of the same type.
-This enables GPU threads to process batches of identical items, which is better for performance~\cite{cudabest}.
+This enables GPU threads to process batches of identical items, which minimizes branching.
 We represent these collections using descriptors, which we describe next with our point optimization example.

-We illustrate how the user models the point optimization problem in \library{}, using mixed-precision where the user selects single precision for the descriptors, and 16-bit brain floating point for the linear system.
+We demonstrate how the user models the point optimization problem from \autoref{fig:overview} in \library{}, where the user selects single precision for the variables and constraints, and 16-bit brain floating point for the linear system.